lblod/frontend-embeddable-notule-editor/README.md

 ## Editor API
 The RDFa editor uses [the Prosemirror toolkit](https://prosemirror.net/) as a base.
-After the `editorElement.initEditor()` function is called and awaited (the `renderEditor` function does this for you, but you might want to call it again at a later point to re-initialize the editor) you will have access to the editor methods, including the controller with `editorElement.controller`.
+After the `editorElement.initEditor()` function is called and awaited, you will have access to the editor methods, including the controller with `editorElement.controller`.
+The `renderEditor` function does this for you, but you might want to call it again at a later point to re-initialize the editor.
-This controller is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor).
+This controller is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/master/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor).

 #### editorElement API
 These are functions available from the editor element, which is the HTML element with the class `notule-editor`.